amallred/summer-chores/README.md

 ### Takeaways / Challenges:
 - The biggest challenge was once again how to pass the name down the line of promise functions.
 I solved this by shortening the `.then` statements considerably, which overall simplified the whole structure while passing the variable.

+## Project Three: Async and Await

+### Takeaways / Challenges:
+- This was much easier to set up than the other two.
+Especially having the name variable encapsulated in the overall `doSummerChores` function.
+It makes me wonder if I could have structured the other two with that being the 'outer' function to begin with.